titixu/CodingChallenge2/README.md

 Display and listing media with categories data from https://pastebin.com/raw/8LiEHfwU

-See the "description.pdf" in size the project folder for full details
+See the "description.pdf" in side the project folder for full details

 ## Wireframes
 ![Wireframe 1](Wireframes/1.jpg)